 In mainstream US culture we have prioritized outcomes over process.
 As human beings, we have relatively short attention spans with memories lasting one brief lifetime.
-Because this is so, we often use immediate outcomes as the sole measure of our actions, disregarding the journey we are taking toward our goals.
+Because this is so, we often use immediate outcomes as the sole measure of our actions, disregarding the complex journey we are taking toward our goals.
+Gross Domestic Product is used as an oversimplified measure of our national wellbeing.
 Our medical system is moving increasingly to an outcomes based reimbursement system.
 Our educational system has prioritized test scores above other aspects of learning.
 Our justice system focuses almost exclusively on crime statistics.
 Politically, we find ourselves sacrificing integrity for a promise of the fulfillment of our desires.
 All of these strategies have resulted in unintended harmful consequences for our nation.

 A more radical view is that ends don’t justify means – rather, the means themselves are of utmost importance.
 Peace activist Mahatma Gandhi advocated for a systematic application of non-violent principles each step of the way toward a goal.
 In this view, compromising one’s highest values in the name of pragmatism or to get what we want is never appropriate.
 If we adopted this way of being, it would mean that we would reject dissimulation, manipulation, coercion, domination, etc. as methods for achieving our goals.
 This seems almost unimaginable to most people.
 Yet when we use violence as a strategy and it seems we are “winning” in the short term, we often discover there is an immense cost to us over the longer term.